aksb15/aksb15/README.md

 ---

+## 🥇 Fun fact
+- What started as a late-20s crisis led me into triathlon for a few years.
+These days, I enjoy the three sports separately.
+The discipline stuck—I’m still an early riser who loves being first.
+---

 ## 🌍 Let’s Connect!
 - 💼 [LinkedIn](https://www.linkedin.com/in/anaberbesi/)
 - 📊 Check out my projects here on GitHub — showcasing SQL, Python, and data visualization case studies.

 ---

 ✨ *I’m currently seeking opportunities as a **Data Analyst / Data Scientist** where I can bring my passion for analytics, supply chain expertise, and technical skills to create meaningful impact.*